 How to Build Remote Care Programs Across Integrated Care Settings

 As part of the NHS response to COVID-19, there has been a very rapid shift from in-person to remote care.
-This transition has realized many benefits including the delivery of more integrated and patient-centric care.
+This transition has realised many benefits including the delivery of more integrated and patient-centric care.

 We also get a first look at Norwich’s plans to expand the reach of this service via a virtual hospital, which shall smooth patient transitions across their integrated care system and support the recovery of services.